tystr/redis-orm/doc/02-usage.md

 Now, the repository class will know which indexes to create and what to use as the values.

-Instantiating the `PredisRepository` class and saving your object is simple:
+Instantiating the `ObjectRepository` class and saving your object is simple:
 ```PHP
 <?php